Sweet Jeffrey

 Would Jeffrey have reached grade level expectations along with his peers?
 Maybe not, but we’ll never know, will we?

-Children struggle as learners for a thousand different reasons.
+Children struggle for a thousand different reasons.

 Note: Sadly, Pinellas County discontinued allocating funds for the Literacy Success Program some 10 years later.
-What a shame the kids lost such a valuable program and the teachers specifically trained to help them become successful readers.
+What a shame the kids lost such a valuable program, and the teachers specifically trained to help them become successful readers.